 As part of this evaluation, the school constructs a self-study that comprehensively describes the school’s organization, governance, resources, faculty, students, curriculum, research, and services.
 The self-study is reviewed by an external committee who visits the school and meets with a variety of stakeholders including faculty, students, staff, alumni, and external community representatives.
 This committee makes a recommendation to the CEPH Board on whether the school should continue to be accredited.

-In 2015, the CEPH Board voted to renew the accreditation of the School for another seven year term, ending in 2022.
+In 2015, the CEPH Board voted to renew the accreditation of the School for a seven year term, ending in 2022.
 This has since been extended to December 2023.
-The School will conduct a self-study in 2022 and a CEPH accreditation site visit will be conducted before December 2023.
+The School is currently in the process of conducting a self-study, and a CEPH accreditation site visit will be conducted December 6-8, 2023.
+Bloomberg School constituents with comments or observations to share with the team currently working on the Bloomberg School's self-study are welcome to send a note to firstname.lastname@example.org.

-The final self-study and accreditation reports are available upon request by email at firstname.lastname@example.org.
+The 2015 self-study and accreditation reports are available upon request by email at firstname.lastname@example.org.